 - d.
 Extra Assessments: In the event that additional expenses, including but not limited to, the hiring of outside consultants, experts, or legal advisors are incurred in processing of applications or for ensuring compliance the applicant, permittee, or violator an additional fee may be assessed to cover said costs.
 Said fees will be held until the application is completely processed, project has been completed, or compliance has been achieved, after which time any residual funds pertaining to this assessment are to be returned to the applicant, permittee, or violator. - e.
 No permit shall be issued unless all required fees have been submitted to the Town. - f.
 Request for renewal of a permit (subsections 7.13, 11.8) shall be \$75. - g.
-If any regulated activities have commenced prior to obtaining a wetlands permit than the application fee is two times the application fees for the activity.
+Application fees for permits that are a requirement of a Cease and Correct Order will be assessed at two times the normal application fee(s) for the activity.
 This additional filing fee is to cover staff costs associated with the more complex application.
-This filing fee may also include regular public hearing fee. - h.
-Violations Violations not rectified in a timely manner or as stipulated by the Commission shall be assessed an extra \$50 per Commission meeting discussion.
-Compliance shall not be attained until all fees and/or fines assessed have been submitted to the Town. - 19.6 Exemption.
-Town of Branford boards, commissions, and departments are exempt from all fee requirements. - 19.7 Waiver.
-The applicant may petition the Commission, or Duly Authorized Agent in the case of an administrative approval, to waive or reduce the fee.
-Such petitions shall be in writing and shall state fully the facts and circumstances the Commission should consider in its determination under this subsection.
-The Commission may waive all or part of the application fee if the Commission determines that: - a.
+This filing fee does not apply to the DEEP fee or the public hearing fee. - 19.6 Exemption.
+Town of Branford boards, commissions, and departments are exempt from all fee requirements.

+- 19.7 Waiver.
+The applicant may petition the Agency or Duly Authorized Agent in the case of an administrative approval, to waive or reduce the fee.
+Such petitions shall be in writing and shall state fully the facts and circumstances the Agency should consider in its determination under this subsection.
+The Agency may waive all or part of the application fee if the Agency determines that: - a.
 The activity applied for would clearly result in a substantial public benefit to the environment, or to the public health and safety, and that the applicant would be reasonably deterred from initiating the activity solely or primarily as a result of the amount of the application fee, or - b.
 The amount of the application fee is clearly excessive in relation to the cost to the Town for reviewing and processing the application.
-The Commission shall state upon its record the basis for all actions under this subsection.
+The Agency shall state upon its record the basis for all actions under this subsection.